Open Material Mode Empowers the Development of Cutting-Edge Materials for Medical Devices

 Ultimately, OMM has made Derenoncourt’s job easier and saved time, all while also expanding his ability to dial in settings more precisely.

-Open Platform Propels Research
+Formlabs' Open Ecosystem Propels Research

 Vaughn says, “More open printers will increase the material research that's out there, and there will be an increased amount of papers.”
 Access to information fuels further research, breakthroughs, and, ultimately, the development of future medical devices.

 Formlabs is dedicated to providing the tools researchers and expert users need to push the boundaries of what it’s possible to print.
-With the open platform enabled by OMM, researchers and expert users can now leverage the technological advancements of Formlabs SLA 3D printers while developing and printing custom resins.
+With the open ecosystem enabled by OMM, researchers and expert users can now leverage the technological advancements of Formlabs SLA 3D printers while developing and printing custom resins.

 Users printing their own biocompatible materials in Open Material Mode are responsible for validating biocompatibility.
 For more information on biocompatibility, our regulatory affairs and quality assurance team is here to help.